StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/small_profile_setup.md

 ---
-description: StackState Self-hosted
+description: Rancher Observability Self-hosted
 ---

 # Small profile setup

 ## Overview

-The recommended Kubernetes/OpenShift deployment of StackState is a production ready setup suited for observing large clusters.
+The recommended Kubernetes/OpenShift deployment of Rancher Observability is a production ready setup suited for observing large clusters.
 If the setup is not expected to be big, it can be tuned down to consume less resources.
 This is called the small profile setup.

 {% hint style="info" %}
 The small profile setup is only suitable for situations that observe up to roughly 100 nodes.